 Cheapest supermarkets in London

-Lidl is one of the cheapest options.
-It offers a large range of lesser known brands but covers a wide variety of products.
-A pack of spaghetti costs £0.40 and a pot of tomato sauce, £1.
-For less than £1.50 you can make a meal for at least 4 people.
+Lidl is perhaps the cheapest option.
+It offers a large range of lesser-known brands, but stocks a huge variety of products.
+A packet of spaghetti can cost 50p and a jar of tomato sauce £1.
+For about £1.50 you could make a meal for four people.

-Tesco, Sainsbury’s and ASDA are other great chain options that offer decent prices but not as low as Lidl and Aldi.
-The “Express” stores or “Locals” (which are the smallest) offer fewer products and higher prices than the larger stores but they are really handy as you can always find one on your way.
+Tesco, Sainsbury’s and ASDA are other great chain options offering competitive prices, but not as low as Aldi or Lidl.
+The “Express” stores or “Locals” (the smallest) offer fewer products and higher prices than the larger stores, but they are really handy and you can always find one on your way home or to class.

-Food markets and Local fairs are great for buying fruits, vegetables and offer fresh products at reasonable prices; the best option is to search for the local ones near your home.
+Food markets and local fairs are great for buying fruits and vegetables; the best option is to search for the local ones near your home.

-If you are looking for ethnic markets you may find interesting the Wing Tai Supermarket, H-Mart specialized in Asian food, and the African Shopping centre in Brixton.
+If you’re looking for ethnic markets you may find interesting the Wing Tai Supermarket, H-Mart specialized in Asian food, and the African Shopping centre in Brixton.*

 Two other options that you are sure to encounter are Poundland and Iceland.
-In Poundland you find all kinds of products for £1, from chocolates, stationery, cleaning products to home accessories.
-In Iceland you will find vast options of pre-frozen frozen foods, such as party appetizers, ready meals, meats, ice creams, etc. Also you can have a look at Coop (or Cooperative), it has fair prices and a good range of products.
+In Poundland you can find all kinds of products for £1, from chocolates, stationery and cleaning products to home accessories.
+In Iceland you can find a vast range of pre-frozen foods, such as party appetizers, ready-meals, meats and ice creams, etc. You might also like to check out the Co-op (the Co-operative), which has fair prices and an interesting range of products.

-If you have some knowledge in the kitchen or are willing to learn, you will not have a problem with food in London.
-It is one of the most culinary-diverse cities in the world.
-Keep your mind open and carry always a bag with you, is quite typical to go around different supermarkets to buy the offers of the day.
+If you have some ability in the kitchen, or if you’re willing to learn, you won’t have a problem with food in London.
+It’s one of the most culinary-diverse cities in the world.
+Keep your mind open and always carry a bag with you – it’s not uncommon to visit all the supermarkets, trying to grab the special offers of the day.